-Year ending 31 March 2025 Year ending 31 March 2024 First year allowance for main rate assets ('full expensing') a 100% 100% First year allowance for special rate assets b 50% 50% Annual investment allowance (AIA) c 1,000,000 d 1,000,000 d Plant and machinery 18% 18% High emission carse, Long-life assetsf, integral featuress, thermal insulation, solar panels ('special rate pool') 6% 6% Zero emission cars/goods vehicles h and electric vehicle charging points 100% 100% Research and development allowances (RDAs) i 100% 100% Structures and buildings allowances (SBAs) j 3% 3%
+Year ending 31 March 2026 Year ending 31 March 2025 First year allowance for main rate assets ('full expensing') ^a 100% 100% First year allowance for special rate assets ^b 50% 50% Annual investment allowance (AIA) ^c 1,000,000 1,000,000 Plant and machinery 18% 18% High emission cars d, Long-life assets e, integral features f, thermal insulation, solar panels ('special rate pool') 6% 6% Zero emission cars/goods vehicles and electric vehicle charging points 100% 100% Research and development allowances (RDAs) ^g 100% 100% Structures and buildings allowances (SBAs) ^h 3% 3%

 - a.
-Finance Act 2024 has removed the expiry date of the 100% in-year relief ('full expensing') for capital expenditure by companies on most new main rate plant and machinery, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, which will now be available until further notice. - b.
-Finance Act 2024 has removed the expiry date of the 50% first year allowances for capital expenditure by companies on special rate assets, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing, which will now be available until further notice. - c.
-AIA is given per business or per group of companies only, AIA is allocated against total expenditure on plant and machinery (other than cars), long-life assets and integral features.
+100% in-year relief ('full expensing') applies to capital expenditure by companies on most new main rate plant and machinery, subject to certain exclusions including second-hand assets, cars (though zero emission cars continue to attract a 100% deduction), and most assets provided for leasing. - b.
+50% first year allowances are available for capital expenditure by companies on special rate assets, subject to certain exclusions including second-hand assets, cars, and most assets provided for leasing. - c.
+The AIA is given per business or per group of companies only.
+The AIA is allocated against total expenditure on plant and machinery (other than cars), long-life assets and integral features.
 It is optional which class of asset the AIA is allocated against. - d.
-Legislation was introduced in Finance (No. 2) Act 2023 to fix the AIA at £1,000,000 on a permanent basis. - e.
-Until 31 March 2021, cars with CO2 emissions between 51g/km and 110g/km were added to the main pool.
-Cars with CO2 emissions that exceed 110g/km were added to the special rate pool.
-As announced at Spring Budget 2020, from 1 April 2021, cars (other than zero emission cars) with CO2 emissions up to 50g/km are added to the main pool and cars with CO2 emissions that exceed 50g/km are added to the special rate pool. - Applies to businesses spending more than £100,000 per annum (the monetary limit) on certain assets with a useful life of 25 years or more. - g.
-Applies to a prescribed list of assets covering: electrical systems; cold water systems; space or water heating systems, ventilation, air cooling or purification systems (and any floor or ceiling comprised in such systems); lifts, escalators or moving walkways; and external solar shading. - h.
-Until 31 March 2021, new and unused cars with CO2 emissions not exceeding 50g/km and electric vans were eligible for a 100% first-year allowance.
-From 1 April 2021, only zero emission cars and electric vans are eligible for the 100% first-year allowance. - Available to businesses incurring capital expenditure in carrying out R&D or providing facilities for carrying out R&D relating to their trade. - j.
-At Budget 2018, the government announced the introduction of SBAs for new qualifying non-residential structures and buildings.
-Relief is available on eligible construction costs from 29 October 2018, at an annual rate of 3% (on a straight line basis) from 1 April 2020.
+Cars (other than zero emission cars) with CO_2 emissions up to 50g/km are added to the main pool and cars with CO_2 emissions that exceed 50g/km are added to the special rate pool.
+Autumn Budget 2024 announced changes to in relation to the treatment of double cab pick-up vehicles (DCPUs) to treat DCPUs as cars for capital allowances purposes. - Applies to businesses spending more than £100,000 per annum (the monetary limit) on certain assets with a useful life of 25 years or more. - f.
+Applies to a prescribed list of assets covering: electrical systems; cold water systems; space or water heating systems, ventilation, air cooling or purification systems (and any floor or ceiling comprised in such systems); lifts, escalators or moving walkways; and external solar shading. - g.
+Available to businesses incurring capital expenditure in carrying out R&D or providing facilities for carrying out R&D relating to their trade. - Relief is available on eligible construction costs on qualifying non-residential structures and buildings at an annual rate of 3% (on a straight line basis).

-At Spring Budget 2021, the government confirmed that an enhanced 100% capital allowance rate is available until 30 September 2026 for companies investing in main rate and special rate plant and machinery for use in Freeport tax sites, where Freeport tax sites have been designated.
-At Autumn Statement 2023, the date was extended until 30 September 2031 for Freeport tax sites in England, with the equivalent date in Scotland and Wales being September 2034 (as announced at the Spring Budget 2024).
+An enhanced 100% capital allowance rate is available for companies investing in main rate and special rate plant and machinery for use in Freeport tax sites, where Freeport tax sites have been designated.
+The enhanced rate is available until 30 September 2031 for Freeport tax sites in England, with the equivalent date in Scotland and Wales being 30 September 2034.
 Similarly, an enhanced 10% rate of Structures and Buildings Allowances is available for the construction or renovation of non-residential structures and buildings within designated Freeport tax sites where the structure or building is brought into use on or before 30 September 2031 in England and September 2034 in Scotland and Wales.

-At Spring Budget 2023, the government confirmed that an enhanced 100% capital allowance rate will be available for companies investing in qualifying plant and machinery for use in an Investment Zone tax site, where Investment Zone tax sites have been designated.
+An enhanced 100% capital allowance rate will be available for companies investing in qualifying plant and machinery for use in an Investment Zone tax site, where Investment Zone tax sites have been designated.
 Similarly, an enhanced 10% rate of SBAs will be available for qualifying expenditure on non-residential structures and buildings within designated Investment Zone tax sites.
-The commencement date for each Investment Zone has yet to be confirmed, and the reliefs are expected to be effective from the date of designation for a period of 10 years (as announced at Autumn Statement 2023).
+A 30 September 2024 sunset date will apply.